-STAT 1-Introduction to Statistical Methods (4 units) (CAN STAT 2)
+STAT 1-Introduction to Statistical Methods (4 units)

-Descriptive statistics; measures of central tendency, variation, correlation, probability, sampling, sampling distributions, estimation, and tests of statistical hypotheses.
-For majors in natural science, social science, and business.
-Prerequisites: MATH 52 or equivalent with a grade of "C" or better.
+Descriptive statistics; measures of central tendency, variation, correlations, probability, sampling, and sampling distributions.
+Inferential statistics: estimation and tests of statistical hypotheses; for majors in natural science, social science, and business.
+Prerequisite: MATH 52 or equivalent with a grade of "C" or better.
 (LM)